TaleStation/TaleStation/jollystation_modules/README.md

 ```

 ```
-/* NON-MODULE CHANGE:
-/obj/foo/bar/proc/do_thing()
+// NON-MODULE CHANGE START /obj/foo/bar/proc/do_thing()
 	to_chat(world, "I added a proc to something") qdel(src)
-NON-MODULE CHANGE END /*
+// NON-MODULE CHANGE END
 ```

-- It doesn't matter if you use Non-Module Change/Changes.
-Try to keep the ending part 'Module Change/s' consistent.
-DO NOT USE 'MODULAR'.
+- What DOES matter: The formatting of the first part of the comment!
+The comment MUST start with `// NON-MODULE`, space included, exact number of forward slashes, capitalized.
+- What doesnt matter: what follows above. `// NON-MODULE CHANGE`, `// NON-MODULE CHANGE START`, `// NON-MODULE CHANGES`, `// NON-MODULE CHANGE: I did stuff`
 ## ...custom things to vendors:

 Go to `jollystation_modules/code/modules/vending/_vending.dm` and use the template provided to add or remove items from vendors.
 Follow the provided template there.